patrickTumulty/pyAudGrav/README.md

 `pip install pyAudGrav`

-For most update version use.
+or for most up to date version use.

 `pip install git+https://github.com/patrickTumulty/pyAudGrav`